Does your therapist use AI?

 And ask for what you want.
 It’s up to you.

-“Get back 5 to 10 hours each week” —Blueprint
+“Get back 5 to 10 hours each week” —advertising slogan (Blueprint)

-No doubt I could save time if I used AI.
-It takes me hours a week to do what it can do in microseconds.
+No doubt AI would save me time!
+I spend hours a week doing what AI could do for me.
 With every decision, though, there are pros and cons.
 What are the cons?

-“The subtleties of human feelings and experiences are still difficult for AI to fully comprehend.” —SimplePractice
+“The subtleties of human feelings and experiences are still difficult for AI to fully comprehend.” —advertising slogan (SimplePractice)

-I don’t want to turn that part of my job over to AI.
-I track with your feelings and experiences and hold conversations about your challenges and values.
-I put that in my notes.
+I don’t want to turn my job over to AI.
+My job is to understand your feelings and experiences and hold conversations about your challenges and values.
 Does anyone expect AI to understand these conversations?

 Why I choose to do my own notes.
-AI records sessions, analyzes the words, and turns them into notes.
-It’s being trained to process language at higher levels, such as sentiment analysis.
+AI records you, analyzes your words, and turns them into notes.
+It’s being trained to process language at higher levels (for a deeper dive, see sentiment analysis).
 It has a long way to go.
-That’s painfully obvious when you try to talk to a chatbot.
-It misses nuances, idioms, sarcasm, and references to relationships, culture, and stuff from other times and places.
-Human interactions consist of more than just words, too.
-We use lots of nonverbal cues to communicate, or if we don’t, we might get called robotic.
+We’ve all tried talking with chatbots.
+They miss nuances, idioms, sarcasm, references to relationships, culture, and stuff from other times and places.
+They miss so much.
+Human interactions consist of more than just words.
+We use lots of nonverbal cues.
+When humans miss those, they get called robotic.

-So, while AI can capture words in a counseling session, it fails to understand what’s going on.
-My notes captures what happens in a session.
-I don’t want to turn that part of my job over to a bot.
+AI can capture your words in a counseling session, but it fails to comprehend what’s going on.
+I don’t want to turn that part, or any part of my job, over to a bot.
+Except just this once, I did try an AI generator for the image—did you catch it? 😊

 Questions: